marijnh/Eloquent-JavaScript/02_program_structure.md

 When a binding points at a value, that does not mean it is tied to that value forever.
-The `=` operator can be used at any time on existing bindings to disconnect them from their current value and have them point to a new one.
+The `=` operator can be used at any time on existing bindings to disconnect them from their current value and have them point to a new one:

 ```
 let mood = "light";